 I'm a 4th year PhD student in Computer Science at Hasselt University and a proud member of its Databases and Theoretical Computer Science group, where I work with professor Frank Neven (my advisor).
 I'm also a PhD Fellow of the Research Foundation - Flanders (FWO).
-I conduct research in the area of principles of database management and enjoy working on topics related to database theory, cloud computing and Big Data.
+I conduct research in the area of principles of database management and enjoy working on topics related to cloud computing and big data.
 Prior to starting a PhD I obtained an MSc degree in computer science, databases.

 Hasselt University, Agoralaan, Building D, B-3590 Diepenbeek, Belgium Room: D6 Tel: +3211268209 E-mail: Firstname.Lastname (at) uhasselt.be